alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h4>Domain Driven Design</h4>

-<blockquote>The goal of domain-driven design is to create better software by focusing on a model of the domain rather than the technology.</blockquote>
+<blockquote>The goal of domain-driven design is to create better software by focusing on a model of the domain rather than the technology. - Eric Evans</blockquote>

 Domain Driven Design (DDD) is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).
-DDD strips away the accidental complexities of implementations and provides a framework for development teams to focus on the inherent complexities of their domain.
+DDD strips away the accidental complexities of implementations and provides a modelling framework for development teams to focus on the inherent complexities of their domain.

 In Domain Driven Design, we name by <i>function</i>, not implementation.
 This means there is no "the".
 There is only "a".
 Our code calls "a RemoteAuthProvider", not "the FirebaseAuthProvider".
 Genericism endows your code with flexibility.